KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ## How to disable autocomplete and autocorrect

-You can set ``AutocompleteContext/isAutocorrectEnabled`` to false to disable autocorrection, and ``AutocompleteContext/isAutocompleteEnabled`` to disable autocomplete altopgether.
-You can also disable autocorrection by applying ``SwiftUI/View/autocorrectionDisabled(with:)`` to the keyboard view.
+You can use ``AutocompleteContext/isAutocorrectEnabled`` to disable autocorrection, and ``AutocompleteContext/isAutocompleteEnabled`` to disable autocomplete.
+You can also disable autocorrection by applying a ``SwiftUI/View/autocorrectionDisabled(with:)`` modifier to the keyboard view.